- Start date:

 - Career opportunities

-You will be able to access a range of career options within finance, including risk management, credit risk analysis, derivatives, insurance and finance research.
+Graduates of this course are equipped with the skills and knowledge to pursue a range of career options within finance, including risk management, credit risk analysis, derivatives, insurance and finance research.

-This degree is an excellent qualification for individuals seeking to pursue further postgraduate study.
+This degree is also an excellent qualification for individuals seeking to pursue further postgraduate research.

 View full profile